KzFactorios/FavoriteTeleport/notes/spec_sheet_1.md

 ##### favorites bar
 1. User left clicks on the red heart button.
-- This toggles the show_fav_bar_buttons value and the favorites_gui shows or hides the remaining slot buttons according to the state of show_fav_bar_buttons
+- This toggles the show_fav_bar_buttons value and the fave_bar_gui shows or hides the remaining slot buttons according to the state of show_fav_bar_buttons
 2. User hovers over a slot.
 - a tooltip is shown with the text of the chart_tag and on the next line, the position, converted to a pos_string. the third line should be a snippet of the description - max 25 chars
 3. User left-clicks on a favorite slot
 - The player is instantly teleported to the favorite location
 4. User right-clicks on a favorite slot
-- The editor_GUI appears with the information for the selected favorite and allows editing as described prior
+- The tag_editor_GUI appears with the information for the selected favorite and allows editing as described prior
 5. User clicks and drags a favorite slot
 - the red heart slot is not available for this operation
 - if the selection is dropped, than the order of the favorites should be updated to reflect the new order and the favorites bar should show the new order